wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_eth_newPendingTransactionFilter.md

 ---
-title: etc:eth_newPendingTransactionFilter \[POST\]
+title: etc:eth_newPendingTransactionFilter - Ethereum Classic
-description: Creates a filter to retrieve new pending transactions hashes.
-To pollfor new pending transactions, use eth_getFilterChanges.
+description: Example code for the etc:eth_newPendingTransactionFilter json-rpc method. Сomplete guide on how to use etc:eth_newPendingTransactionFilter json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters